lisafolkerson/Doored/Doored_/wp-content/plugins/photo-gallery/readme.txt

 *  Fixed: Lightbox opening bug for mobile browsers.

 = 1.2.24 =
-*  duplicated id in slideshow view
+*  duplicated id in slideshow view.
-*  deprecated options removed (roles)
+*  deprecated options removed (roles).

 = 1.2.23 =
-*  bug in preload option fixed
+*  bug in preload option fixed.

 = 1.2.21 =
-*  minor bugs fixes
+*  minor bugs fixes.

 = 1.2.19 =
-*  conflict with some themes fixed
+*  conflict with some themes fixed.

 = 1.2.18 =
 *  New: Bottom pagination in admin views.